martyndavies/nexmo-sms-translator/README.md

 # Overview
-If you’ve ever worked on the receiving end of customer support for a company whose services are used in many countries, you’ll know that receiving messages in a foreign language can be a regular occurance.
+If you’ve ever worked in customer support for a company whose services are used in many countries, you’ll know that receiving messages in a foreign language can be a regular occurance.

-When these messages come in there’s only so much, “Hey, does anyone speak Spanish?”, that you can do in Slack before you need something better.
+When these messages come in there’s only so much, “Hey, does anyone speak Spanish?”, that you can do before you need something better.

 Wouldn’t it be great if the inbound messages were automatically translated into your language of choice, and the replies that you send back were translated into the recipients native tongue?
 Sure would.

 In this example we’re going to show you how to build out a simple solution that automatically translates inbound and outbound messages into different languages in real time.

-In addition to this basic outline code, we've create a more complete application that you can clone from [GitHub](https://github.com/martyndavies/transporter-support) and use further (see below).
-Although if you'd like this *exact* code, you can [get that right here](https://github.com/martyndavies/nxm-blog-demo).
+In addition to this basic outline code, we've created a more complete application that you can clone from [GitHub](https://github.com/martyndavies/transporter-support) and use further (see below).
+Although if you'd like the code for this tutorial, you can [get that right here](https://github.com/martyndavies/nxm-blog-demo).

 ![The final app](https://cl.ly/1A3l2E093B35/Screen%20Recording%202018-04-16%20at%2009.55%20am.gif)